 Virgin Atlantic is a savvy British owned Airline with a large footprint in the UK and Europe.
 With significant brand equity in Europe, Virgin wanted to expand its brand into the USA amidst a competitive, recession ridden market.
 Ideon leveraged Virgin Atlantic’s European brand equity and evolved the brand in America and Europe in a transformational Why revamp which led to Delta’s $360 million acquisition of 49% of the company.

-Insight—The power of branding to generate loyalty.
-Based on our analysis, we revealed Virgin Atlantic punched above its weight on a competitive basis but that its membership services were underleveraged through a lack of meaningful brand and communications engagement.
-In parallel we learned Virgin Atlantic’s small US footprint did not tarnish the brand’s value—in fact it enhanced its ‘rebel’, lovemark equity.
+Despite its large footprint in the UK, Virgin Atlantic lagged behind in its USA membership program without strong conversational marketing.
+Based on our analysis, we revealed that Virgin Atlantic punched above its weight on a competitive basis but that its membership services were underleveraged through a lack of meaningful brand and communications engagement.
+We also learned Virgin Atlantic’s small US footprint did not tarnish the brand’s value—in fact, it enhanced its ‘rebel’ lovemark equity.